-Creativity isn’t something that happens out of the blues.
-It is an elaborate process which begins with an idea being born and culminates in that idea taking final shape.
+Creativity isn’t something that happens out of the blue.
+It is an elaborate process which begins with the birth of an idea, which then culminates with that idea taking final shape.
 This process involves a progression of various thoughts and actions that contribute to the gradual development of the idea.
 It also involves the application of cognitive skills such as critical thinking, argumentation as well as problem solving.
-Every individual in the creative fields, whether an artist or a musician, goes through this process, which generally involves five steps: preparation, incubation, illumination, evaluation and verification.
+Every individual in a creative fields, whether an artist, musician, writer, inventor, or performer goes through this process, which generally involves the following five steps of creativity: preparation, incubation, illumination, evaluation and verification.
 Let us look at these steps in more detail.

 The beginning of your creative journey involves preparing for and generating an idea.
 This step is all about absorbing information by conducting research and gathering crucial material, and there is no one way of doing that.
 Every individual has their own approach.
 You can either immerse yourself completely into it or you can allow your mind to wander in search of inspiration.

 Once you have an idea, the next step is to incubate.
 Although it may sound strange after all that you’ve gone through to come up with the idea in the first place, it is important to take a step back so that you are able to mull over it through your subconscious.
 Incubation can take a few days to weeks to even months.
 During this time, you might want to work on something else or maybe even take a break from the process entirely.

 Illumination can be described, in simple terms, as the “eureka!” moment.
 It is when you have an epiphany about how you can put all the materials together to come up with a solution to your problem.
 Quite often, it happens while you are engaged in the most trivial of tasks – maybe when you are taking a shower or a walk.